History of the SMPD

 Contact Us with Your Stories

 The San Mateo Police Historical Project is ongoing.
-Anyone with information about former officers, memorabilia, photographs, and stories is encouraged to us.
+Anyone with information about former officers, memorabilia, photographs, and stories is encouraged to contact us.

 SEND AN EMAIL: